rvo-cs/plscope-utils/sqldev/README.md

 The following screenshots show the available viewers for child nodes of the "PL/Scope" node.

-Each viewer has a column named "Link"; click on links in this column to open a PL/SQL editor at the specified cursor position.
+Each viewer has a column named "Link"; click on links in that column to open a PL/SQL editor in the specified object / cursor position.

 #### Identifiers